OpenDataServices/os4d/docs/components/spreadsheet_template.md

 ## Summary

-An editorialised template that can be filled in to provide data that meets the standard (Excel / AirTable etc.)
+An editorialised template that can be filled in to provide data that meets the standard (Excel / Airtable etc.)